gusfeliciano/owasp-juice-shop-aws-ecs/SETUP.md

 5. Open a web browser and navigate to `http://<Public-IP>:3000`

 Note: The IP address may change if the task is stopped and restarted.
 For a stable URL, consider setting up an Application Load Balancer.

-## Security Considerations

-While OWASP Juice Shop is intentionally vulnerable for learning purposes, we implement several security measures in our AWS deployment:

-1. **Network Security**:
-   - Use of VPC with proper network segmentation
-   - Security Groups to control inbound and outbound traffic
-   - Private subnets for ECS tasks, with internet access through NAT Gateways

-2. **Access Control**:
-   - IAM roles and policies following the principle of least privilege
-   - No hard-coded AWS credentials in our codebase

-3. **Data in Transit**:
-   - HTTPS enabled on ALB with AWS Certificate Manager

-4. **Monitoring and Logging**:
-   - CloudWatch for centralized logging and monitoring
-   - CloudTrail for AWS API call history and security analysis

-5. **Container Security**:
-   - Regular updates of the OWASP Juice Shop image
-   - Scanning Docker images for vulnerabilities before deployment

-6. **Compliance**:
-   - Tagging strategy for resource tracking and cost allocation

-Note: As OWASP Juice Shop is intentionally vulnerable, it should never be deployed in a production environment or connected to any sensitive systems or data.

 ## Cleanup